Overview

 Based on JSON Web Token (JWT) and JSON Web Signature (JWS) RFCs.

-The token must have a limited validity period (to prevent replay attacks, bookmarks, or simply reuse of a stream URL by an unauthorized aggregator).
+Use the token’s limited validity period to reduce the risk of replay attacks, and prevents bookmarks and the reuse of a stream URL by an unauthorized aggregator.

 The token must be cryptographically signed using a secret key.

-The token's secret key must not be shared between Triton customers, to allow revocation of old keys, and to prevent other customers from generating tokens that are valid for mounts/stations they do not own.
+The token's secret key must not be shared between Triton customers.
+This allows revocation of old keys, and prevents other customers from generating tokens that are valid for mounts/stations they do not own.

 References